6 Easy Sedona Hikes with Fabulous Views

 Location: Boynton Canyon Road

-Wilson Canyon is the perfect hike for anyone looking to take it easy, enjoy a quick summer hike in the shade, and/or looking to enjoy a peaceful nature walk without the crowds.
+Wilson Canyon is the perfect hike for anyone looking to take it easy, enjoy a quick summer hike in the shade, and/or enjoy a peaceful nature walk without the crowds.
 Because it is one of Sedona’s shortest and shadiest trails, it’s one of the best picks on a hot summer day in the desert.
 There are lots of leafy trees along the way and even a hint of colorful foliage come fall.
-While there are not as many dramatic red rock views as others on this list, the solitude and forest like setting really set it apart from the rest.
+While there are not as many dramatic red rock views on this one, the solitude and lush forest setting really set it apart from the rest.

 Distance: 1.3 miles out-and-back